Honduran woman in immigration custody gives birth to premature, stillborn baby

-A Honduran woman delivered a stillborn baby at an immigration detention center in Texas after going into premature labor last week, authorities said Monday.
+A Honduran woman delivered a stillborn boy at an immigration detention center in Texas after going into premature labor last week, authorities said Monday.

-The 24-year-old woman was about six months pregnant when she was apprehended by Border Patrol shortly before midnight early last week, Feb.
-18, near Hidalgo, Texas, according to a joint statement by Immigration and Customs Enforcement and Customs and Border Protection.
+The woman, 24, was about six months pregnant when she was apprehended by Border Patrol early Feb.
+18 near Hidalgo, Texas, according to a joint statement by Immigration and Customs Enforcement and Customs and Border Protection.
 Both agencies are a part of the Department of Homeland Security.

 The woman's name and identifying details were withheld to protect her privacy, the agencies said.